Zenika/feedzback/.circleci/README.md

 Self-reference to the Project (used by the CircleCI orb to properly handle resources).

 ## Firebase Settings

-### FIREBASE_TOKEN

-Token used only by CI to connect to Firebase and deploy the client.
-Was generated following this [documentation](https://firebase.google.com/docs/cli?authuser=0#cli-ci-systems)

 ### FIREBASE_CLIENT_EMAIL / Firebase Client Email